Inkjet vs. Laser: Which Printer Is Right for You? (2024)

 The cost to maintain an inkjet printer can quickly add up for a few reasons:

-• Inkjet printers typically have a high cost per page.
 This is how much you pay per print/copy based on how many pages your toner (or ink) cartridge produces before running out.
 The cost per page depends on how much ink is put on the pages (more on this later).

-• An inkjet printer usually runs out of ink quicker than a laser printer runs out of toner.
 Ink for inkjet printers can cost anywhere from $20 to $120, depending on the brand of ink and how much ink is in the package.
 This is cheaper on average than toner cartridges, which range in price from $60 to $400.

-• Although it’s cheaper to buy ink than toner, some ink cartridges only last 400 pages before they run out.
+Although it’s cheaper to buy ink than toner, some ink cartridges only last 400 pages before they run out.
 In contrast, one toner cartridge can last up to 7,000 pages or more.

-• So, while toner is more expensive than ink upfront, buying ink cartridges will likely cost you more in the long run if you use your printer regularly.
+So, while toner is more expensive than ink upfront, buying ink cartridges will likely cost you more in the long run if you use your printer regularly.
 You will have to purchase new ink cartridges more frequently as it runs out faster.

-• If your inkjet printer needs service and you’re not under a maintenance contract, you’ll have to outsource service work for the machine.
 This can be challenging to find because many technicians don’t work on inkjet printers.
 You will likely have to replace the machine if your printer has service issues.

-1. Shorter Lifespan
+2. Shorter Lifespan

-Another notable downside to inkjet printers is that they typically won’t last more than three years if used at an average volume.
+Another notable downside to inkjet printers is that they typically won’t last more than three years if used at an "average volume."

 Is an Inkjet Printer Right for You?